canaryhealth/pyramid_jitt/doc/manual.rst

 =======================

-Here is a more complex configuration example, with multiple realms with different caching rules, asset locations, etc:
+Here is a more complex configuration example, with multiple realms with different caching rules, asset locations, and forcing all "admin" templates to be protected, etc:

 .. code:: ini